Yoon Suk-min: Kia Tigers (2005–2013)

 In the beginning of the 2009 KBO season, Yoon became the Tigers' closer again as Han Ki-joo was put on the disabled list.
 As a closer, he posted seven saves with a 2.45 ERA.
 Yoon returned to the starting rotation but was put on the disabled list for a month.
 In July, he returned from the injury and won all of his 7 decisions as a starter.
 However, he had the worst pitching performance in his pro career on September 5, allowing 10 runs in 3 1/3 innings against the Doosan Bears, and was then sidelined with a shoulder injury for the rest of the season.
 Yoon finished the season with a record of 9–4 with 7 saves, an ERA of 3.46 and 117 strikeouts in 119 2/3 innings pitched which didn't enable him to qualify for the ERA title.

 Yoon was named Most Valuable Player (MVP) for the 2011 season.
 He received the KBO's highest honor for leading the league in four pitching categories, marking a 2.45 ERA, 17 wins, 178 strikeouts, and a .773 winning percentage in 172 1/3 innings.
 He is the first pitcher to stand at top of four categories since Korean pitching legend, Sun Dong-yeol accomplished the feat in 1991.

 Baltimore Orioles (2014)

 A free agent after the 2013 season, Yoon announced his intentions to play in Major League Baseball.
 Yoon reportedly agreed to a three-year contract, worth US$5.75 million, with the Baltimore Orioles.
 On February 17, 2014, Yoon passed his physicals and officially signed with the Orioles.
-Yoon pitched for the Norfolk Tides of the Class AAA International League, where he had a 4–8 record and a 5.74 ERA in 23 appearances.
+Yoon pitched for the Norfolk Tides of the Triple–A International League, where he had a 4–8 record and a 5.74 ERA in 23 appearances.
 He was outrighted off the Orioles roster on August 30, 2014.

 The Orioles opted not to invite Yoon to spring training in 2015.
 He chose to return to Korea rather than report to the Orioles' minor league camp.
 The Orioles released Yoon, with Yoon agreeing to forego the remainder of his contract.